 The selling stockholders will act independently of the Companies in making decisions with respect to the timing, manner and size of each sale.
-These sales may be made at prices on the New York Stock Exchange and under terms then prevailing or at prices related to the then current market price.
-Sales may also be made in negotiated transactions, including pursuant to one or more of the following methods:
+These sales may be made at a fixed price or prices, which may be changed or at prices on the New York Stock Exchange and under terms then prevailing or at prices related to the then current market price.
+Sales may also be made in negotiated transactions at negotiated prices, including pursuant to one or more of the following methods:

-- purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus, - ordinary brokerage transactions and transactions in which the broker solicits purchasers, - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction, and - in privately negotiated transactions.
+- purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus, - ordinary brokerage transactions and transactions in which the broker solicits purchasers,